cchabanois/eclipse.jdt.debug/README.md

 This p2 repository contains a feature patch for https://bugs.eclipse.org/bugs/show_bug.cgi?id=385738 : Launching command line exceeds the process creation command limit on Linux and MacOs.
-This patch will be contributed to Eclipse when ready.
+This patch has been contributed to Eclipse : http://git.eclipse.org/c/jdt/eclipse.jdt.debug.git/commit/?id=adc7d59a94a218a87318d0c800d57a84b1c347f8
+However target milestone is 4.9M2, so this repository contains backports to 4.7 and 4.8 versions.

 # Install it
 Add the update site url to your eclipse installation : https://raw.githubusercontent.com/cchabanois/eclipse.jdt.debug/repository-fix-385738/p2